worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 ### Movement

 Movement in Kaboom and most other 2D game development systems is handled using X and Y coordinates on a plane.
 To move an object left, you subtract from its X coordinate, and to move it right, you add to its X coordinate.
-To move an object up, you subtract from its Y coordinate, and to move it down, you add to its Y co-ordinate.
+To move an object up, you subtract from its Y coordinate, and to move it down, you add to its Y coordinate.
 Therefore, basic four-directional movement in a game like Snake or Pacman is quite straightforward, but the directional movement we need for Asteroids (commonly called [tank controls](https://en.wikipedia.org/wiki/Tank_controls)) is more complex, requiring some calculations.

 At a high level, we want to move a given distance (`player.speed`) in a given direction (`player.angle`).
 As a first step, let's create an `action` callback for our `mobile` tag.
 This code, like our UI drawing code above, will be run by every object with the "mobile" tag on every frame of the game, so we can use it for more than just the player object.
 Add the following code at the bottom of your main scene: